Samwisebuze/senior-design/project-description.md

 ### Problem Approach

 We will create a unified web-based user interface that allows teachers and students to manage virtual networks.
 The back-end will run on commodity hardware commonly available to schools using containerization for nodes.
-We will design an API to connect these systems and utilizes an orchestration system to manage the containers.
+We will design an API to connect these systems and provide an orchestration system to manage the containers.